 Skip to content

-Deployment and Maintenance / Architecture, Scaling, and Resource Limitations
+Deployment and Maintenance / Architecture, Scaling, and Resource Limits

-This article primarily introduces the overall architecture of DataFlux Func and how to scale it to improve processing capabilities.
+This article mainly introduces the overall architecture of DataFlux Func and how to scale to improve processing capabilities.

 1. Architecture

-Internally in the system, there is a typical "Producer -> Consumer" model.
-Every execution of a Python function goes through the process of "Generating Task -> Enqueue -> Dequeue -> Execution -> Returning Result".
+Internally, the system follows a typical "producer -> consumer" model.
+Any execution of a Python function goes through the process of "task generation -> enqueue -> dequeue -> execution -> return result."

-Any Python function is actually first wrapped into a "task" that enters its corresponding "work queue" (starting from #0), and then executed by the corresponding "work unit" (starting from worker-0) after being fetched from the queue.
+Any Python function is first wrapped into a "task" and placed into its corresponding "work queue" (numbered starting from #0).
+It is then executed by the corresponding "worker unit" (numbered starting from worker-0) after being dequeued.

 flowchart TB